How does online shopping affect offline price sensitivity?: Descriptive Analysis

 \section{Descriptive Analysis}

-We now present some descriptive analysis that examines if/how the adoption of online shopping changes consumer behavior during their offline shopping trips in the post-adoption period.
+We now present some descriptive analysis that examines if/how the adoption of online shopping with the retailer changes consumer behavior during their offline shopping trips at the retailer's physical stores in the post-adoption period.
 Specifically, we focus on two variables that can capture changes in \textit{within-customer} offline price sensitivity: \squishlist \item Price Paid: Conditional on making an offline purchase in the focal category, do adopters shift toward lower-priced after online adoption (compared to non-adopters)? \item Category Purchase Frequency: Conditional on an offline purchase occasion (as defined earlier), do adopters purchase the focal category less frequently after they adopt online shopping, compared to non-adopters? \squishend